Aiven-Open/karapace/README.rst

 Karapace rest provides a RESTful interface to your Kafka cluster, allowing you to perform tasks such as producing and consuming messages and perform administrative cluster work, all the while using the language of the WEB.

+Karapace is compatible with Schema Registry 6.1.1 on API level with the following exceptions

+* Protobuf schemas are unsupported

 Setup
 =====